 Application Deadline: October 10

 Eligibility: CCCC offers up to three travel awards for graduate students and three travel awards for faculty and staff members.
 The awards are to be used for travel assistance, based on review of accepted CCCC Annual Convention program proposals.
-The awards will go to the eligible scholars whose convention program proposals are determined to have the greatest potential to further the goals laid out in the CCCC Policy on Disability.
+The awards will go to the eligible scholars whose convention program proposals are determined to have the greatest potential to further the goals laid out in the CCCC Position Statement on Disability Studies in Composition.

 Clear preference will be given to first-time conference attendees and/or untenured faculty.